wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/customization.md

 ### Allocating resources for containers

 The amount of memory allocated for the Wallarm sidecar containers determines the quality and speed of request processing.
-To allocate anough resources for memory requests and limits, [learn our recommendations](../../../admin-en/configuration-guides/allocate-resources-for-waf-node.md).
+To allocate enough resources for memory requests and limits, [learn our recommendations](../../../admin-en/configuration-guides/allocate-resources-for-waf-node.md).

 Resource allocation is allowed on both the global and per-pod levels.